Free EV Charging Stations: 4 Easy Options

 Nowadays, most manufacturers have some form of EV charging incentive, ranging from enough energy to cover a few road trips to years of unlimited charging.

 To really extend this perk, however, budget-conscious buyers will look to the Volkswagen ID.4.
 As we covered in our article on affordable electric cars to consider, VW’s new all-electric crossover comes with three years of free EV charging via the Electrify America network, which is backed up by settlement funds from Volkswagen.
-With around 600 active charging sites across 45 states, this is essentially free fuel whether you’re on the road or close to home.
+With more than 700 active charging sites across 45 states, this is essentially free fuel whether you’re on the road or close to home.

 Allow Advertisers to Pay for Your Fuel